Insekta/insekta-docs/insekta-setup/index.rst

 #.
 Adapt the rights via ``chown -c insekta /opt/insekta-web -R``.
 #.
 Copy the provided systemd service file to ``/etc/systemd/system`` and adapt it if necessary.
 #.
 Enable the service via ``systemctl enable insekta-web.service`` and start it via ``systemctl start insekta-web.service``.
 #. **TODO**: What about the previously generated openvpn certs?
 Does insekta-web need access to these, too?
+Yes, insekta-web needs access to the private key and the cert in order to sign new user certificates.
+The OpenVPN server only needs the cert.